hashchange/jquery.isinview/README.md

 This jQuery plugin tells you if elements are in view inside a scrollable container, or inside a container hiding its overflow.
 It works with regard to the viewport, iframes, or nested scrolling elements.

 You can choose between filter methods and an `inViewport` selector.
-It does its job ridiculously fast, and is suitable for event handlers which fire frequently and handle large numbers of elements. (-And it -comes with- _will_ have an extensive test suite-).
+It does its job ridiculously fast, and is suitable for event handlers which fire frequently and handle large numbers of elements.
+(And it comes with an extensive test suite).

 **Please note:**

-This plugin is brand new and still a work in progress.
-It basically does its job, and does it very fast indeed.
-But it hasn't been tested as well as it should be (is in the works).
+This plugin is new and still a work in progress.
+As you can see, the documentation is not ready yet.
+Just have a look at the source, though.

-Documentation is also not ready.
-Feel free to use it if you take your cues from the source, though.
 The API is actually quite well documented in there.

-For now, the plugin doesn't deal with multiple, nested scrolls (it isn't aggregating the results, you can use it on the individual containers, though.)
+For now, the plugin doesn't deal with multiple, nested scrolls.
+(It merely isn't aggregating the results for you yet.
+But you can call it on each individual container and simply chain the results with `&&`.)

 ## Dependencies and setup